urban-toolkit/utk/README.md

 Web runs on the 3000 port.
 VR and CAVE2 runs in the 3001 port.

 When specifying the layers buildings has allways to be the last one.

+The name of the layer file must be equal to the id of the layer.

 ### Available start options